mzivic7/endcord/README.md

 If UI ever gets messed up, redraw it - `Ctrl+L`
 Quit - `Ctrl+C`
 \* - Rebound keybinding on some OS, see [OS specific keybindings](#os-specific-keybindings).
-\*\* - Can be duplicate of most other keybindings, only works in its own scope (eg. preview file only when typing path to upload).

 ### Mouse controls
 Scroll up/down in all windows